Our Lady of the Rosary Cathedral (San Bernardino, California): Our Lady of the Rosary Church

 Our Lady of the Rosary Parish was founded in 1927 by Bishop John Cantwell of Los Angeles.
-The first pastor assigned to the parish was the Rev. Patrick Curran.
+The first pastor assigned to the parish was Reverend Patrick Curran.
 A rented house on Sierra Way initially served as a combination church and rectory.
 Construction of the present church building began in May 1928.
 It was completed in the Mission Revival architectural style in September of the same year.
 The present rectory was built in 1936.
-In addition to their parish responsibilities the parish priests also served as the chaplains of St. Bernardine, County and the State hospital in Patton, as well as the Native American Reservation at Del Rosa and Masses at Lake Arrowhead in the summer.

-Our Lady of the Rosary School was opened on January 6, 1947.
+Our Lady of the Rosary School opened in 1947.
 The Dominican Sisters from Houston, Texas served as the faculty.
 The convent was built in 1950.
 The original school building was replaced with a new facility across the street from the old one.
 The church building was enlarged and expanded in 1953.

+Our Lady of the Rosary Cathedral

-On July 14, 1978 Pope Paul VI established the Diocese of San Bernardino.
-Our Lady of the Rosary was named as the cathedral for the new diocese.
+On July 14, 1978, Pope Paul VI established the Diocese of San Bernardino.
+Our Lady of the Rosary Church was named as the cathedral for the new diocese.

+The diocese in 1992 began a major expansion and renovation project of Our Lady.
+They constructed a new bell tower and new restrooms in the cathedral.
+Stucco was reapplied to the exterior of the cathedral and protective panels installed on the stained glass windows.
+The parish hall was refurbished and the parking lot expanded.

+In 2021, the diocese started a renovation of the cathedral when it was empty due to the COVID-19 pandemic.
+They installed new lighting and sound systems, and refreshed the carpets and upholstery.